 Accessible Voting

 Washoe County is dedicated to ensuring every voter, regardless of ability, can cast a ballot safely, privately and independently.
-We provide fully accessible polling places and voting machines with audio and large-print options, and provide multiple options for returning a mail ballot.
-Our poll workers are trained to offer respectful, informed assistance, and we follow all federal accessibility laws, including the Americans with Disabilities Act and the Help America Vote Act.
-Whether you vote in person or from home, your access to voting is our top priority.
+We provide fully accessible polling places and voting machines with audio and large-print options, and offer multiple ways to return a mail ballot.
+Poll workers are trained to provide respectful, informed assistance, and all voting services comply with the Americans with Disabilities Act and the Help America Vote Act.

 Accessible Voting Booths

-Our vote centers are equipped to serve voters with mobility, vision and hearing disabilities.
-Every location has at least one accessible voting system with an audio or large-print option.
-Poll workers are trained to assist voters so voters who use wheelchairs, are blind or are deaf receive the same access as other voters.
+All vote centers are equipped to serve voters with mobility, vision and hearing disabilities.
+Each location includes at least one accessible voting system with audio or large-print options.
+Poll workers are trained to assist voters who use wheelchairs, are blind or are deaf so they receive equal access to voting.

 Right to Assistance

-Voters with disabilities have the right to get help during the voting process.
-Under the Voting Rights Act and the Americans with Disabilities Act, individuals may choose someone to assist them, except for their employer or a union representative.
-Assistance can include helping a voter operate the voting booth, filling out a ballot by mail or dropping off at a drop box.
-This right also applies to voters in nursing homes or group settings.
-Poll Workers will not restrict those providing lawful assistance.
+Voters with disabilities have the right to receive assistance during the voting process.
+Under the Voting Rights Act and the Americans with Disabilities Act, voters may choose someone to assist them, except for their employer or a union representative.
+Assistance may include help operating a voting booth, completing a mail ballot or returning it to a drop box.

 Mail Ballots

-Nevada’s Effective Absentee System for Elections, or EASE, is an online application that was designed to support the needs of our "covered voters".
-EASE is available to active duty members of the United States Armed Forces, their spouses and dependents, Nevada voters who are outside of the country, Nevada residents with a disability and tribal voters who live on a colony or reservation in Nevada.
+Nevada’s Effective Absentee System for Elections (EASE) is an online application designed to support covered voters.
+EASE is available to active-duty members of the U.S. Armed Forces, their spouses and dependents, Nevada voters living overseas, Nevada residents with disabilities, and tribal voters living on a colony or reservation in Nevada.

-The system will be available for all state, county, and municipal elections no less than 46 days before Election Day and can be accessed at NVEASE.gov.
+EASE is available no later than 46 days before Election Day and can be accessed at NVEASE.gov.

-Without any additional state funding, the Secretary of State’s office developed the system with a grant from the Department of Defense's Federal Voting Assistance Program (FVAP), which was used to design and develop an application available for use beginning with the 2014 general election.
+The Secretary of State’s office developed EASE using a grant from the Department of Defense’s Federal Voting Assistance Program, enabling secure online access beginning with the 2014 general election.

-- EASE retrieves the electronic image of the voter’s signature already on file with their county clerk or registrar or from the Nevada Department of Motor Vehicles so it can be used by the voter to register to vote, fill out their EASE packet, and then facilitate the return of their EASE packet.
+- EASE retrieves the voter’s signature already on file with their county registrar or the Nevada Department of Motor Vehicles.

-- After an EASE voter marks his or her EASE packet, the system applies the voter’s electronic signature and generates a cover sheet with the necessary declarations, affirmations and information to allow the counties to process and count the voter's EASE packet.
+- After marking the EASE packet, the system applies the voter’s electronic signature and generates a cover sheet required for processing.